avh4/outline-android/Project.md

 ## Finished

+  - 2016-04-03 I can see how many children in an item
   - 2016-04-03 I can unmark items as completed
   - 2016-04-03 I can mark items as completed
   - 2016-04-03 I can import a list of items (Bonsai CSV format)